rouskinlab/seismic-rna/docs/_sources/howto/run/wf.rst.txt

 individual command in the workflow.

-The only required input file is of the reference sequences, which is used by the Align, Fold, and Relate steps; see :ref:`relate_refs` for more information.
+The only required input file is of the reference sequences, which is used by the Align and Relate steps; see :ref:`relate_refs` for more information.
 This file must be the first positional argument::

     seismic wf {refs.fa}